Are you looking for a Sewing Machine for Beginners?

-The first thing you can consider when looking for a sewing machine for making a purse is what level of sewing are you looking at.
+The first thing you can consider when looking for a sewing machine for making a purse is, what level of sewing are you looking at.
 Is it for fun or are you starting a business?
-If it’s for just the casual purse making venture then you may want to purchase a good home sewing machine.
-If your sewing pursuits are more on the profit making side, an industrial machine is highly recommended.
-Please note that while I use a Pfaff, it is not this model.
-You will need to do your own research to determine which machine (brand) is to your liking.
+If it’s for just the casual purse making venture then you may want to purchase a good domestic machine.
+If your sewing pursuits are more on the profit-making side, an industrial machine is highly recommended even if it’s a portable industrial like the one above.

 What Kind of Sewing Machine Will You Need?

-While you can sew a bag with a flat bed machine, a cylinder arm machine allows you to get into places a flatbed dare not venture.
+While you can sew a bag with a flatbed machine (especially totes and clutch purses), a cylinder arm machine allows you to get into places a flatbed dare not venture.
 You may also want to consider a machine with a walking foot.
 This is especially handy for sewing painted fabrics as it easily rides over the lumps and bumps without any problem.

 - A good sturdy straight stitch

 While these features may be standard on most home machines, many domestic machines have a heap more bells and whistles to offer.
 The point is, you may not necessarily need all of them to create your handbag.
-An industrial or commercial machine may be great for speed and heavy duty stitching but low on the other features unless you invest in the attachments.
-It’s a good idea to shop around to see the variety of machine available and test a sample of the type fabric you will be using.
+An industrial or commercial machine may be great for speed and heavy-duty stitching but low on the other features unless you invest in the attachments.
+It’s a good idea to shop around to see the variety of machine available.

 When I’m looking for a new sewing machine, I generally check Amazon’s reviews.
 I also get advice from my local sewing machine mechanic.
 He’s usually aware of the sturdy and the not so sturdy machines on the market their functions and the availability of parts for a particular machine.
-He may also be able to direct you to a machine that is excellent for sewing bags.

-Although most of us would rather have a brand new out of the box machine, many times it is better to invest in a used or refurbished commercial sewing machine that will last you a lifetime.
+Although most of us would rather have a brand new out of the box machine, you can sometimes find a used or refurbished industrial sewing machine that will last you a lifetime.
 Industrial sewing machine dealers generally offer warranties on their used machines.
-So all in all if you have the space, the funds and the desire to sew purses you may just cut to the chase and purchase a good industrial sewing machine or even a portable industrial.
+So all in all, if you have space, the funds and the desire to sew purses you may just cut to the chase and purchase a good industrial sewing machine or even a portable industrial.
 Here is a selection of the portables to give you an idea of what machines are available: Portable Sewing Machine